Cable modem: IEEE 802.7

-Hybrid networks
+Hybrid Networks

 Hybrid Networks developed, demonstrated and patented the first high-speed, asymmetrical cable modem system in 1990.
-A key Hybrid Networks insight was that in the nascent days of the Internet, data downloading constitutes the majority of the data traffic, and this can be served adequately with a highly asymmetrical data network (i.e. a large downstream data pipe and many small upstream data pipes).
+A key Hybrid Networks insight was that in the nascent days of the Internet, data downloading constituted the majority of the data traffic, and this could be served adequately with a highly asymmetrical data network (i.e., a large downstream data pipe and many small upstream data pipes).
 This allowed CATV operators to offer high-speed data services immediately without first requiring an expensive system upgrade.
-Also key was that it saw that the upstream and downstream communications could be on the same or different communications media using different protocols working in each direction to establish a closed-loop communications system.
+Also key was that it saw that the upstream and downstream communications could be on the same or different communications media using different protocols respectively working in each direction to establish a closed-loop communications system.
 The speeds and protocols used in each direction would be very different.
 The earliest systems used the public switched telephone network (PSTN) for the return path since very few cable systems were bi-directional.
 Later systems used CATV for the upstream as well as the downstream path.
 Hybrid's system architecture is used for most cable modem systems today.